Next Azorean regional election: Background

+End of the PSD/CDS/PPM coalition

+In late April 2026, PSD-Azores leader and regional president José Manuel Bolieiro announced that the PSD would run alone in the next election, thus ending the coalition between the PSD and CDS–PP/PPM that contested the 2024 election, citing the terms of the agreement signed by the three parties.
+However, this announcement wasn't well received by the Social Democrats' junior partners, CDS–PP and PPM, with CDS–PP-Azores leader Artur Lima even floating around the idea of the party contesting the election in a coalition with the Socialist Party (PS).

 Leadership changes and challenges

 Socialist Party

 A few weeks after the February 2024 election, Vasco Cordeiro announced his intention to not run for another term as party leader.
 A leadership ballot was called for 28 and 29 June 2024.
 Only one candidate was on the ballot, Francisco César, son of former President of the Regional Government Carlos César.
 As expected, Francisco César was easily elected with 93 percent of the votes: